-The Governor of the Bank of Canada establishes this policy pursuant to subsection 18.1(1) of the Bank of Canada Act, for buying and selling securities and financial instruments for the purposes set out in paragraph 18(g)(i) of the Act.
+The Governor of the Bank of Canada establishes this policy pursuant to subsection 18.1(1) of the Bank of Canada Act, for buying and selling securities and financial instruments for the purposes set out in subparagraph 18(g)(i) of the Act.
 This policy sets out the range of securities and instruments that the Bank will use for certain types of transactions but it in no way obligates the Bank to accept the full range of securities and instruments for any particular transaction.
-Nor does this policy in any way restrict the securities and instruments in which the Bank may transact pursuant to its statutory powers other than those powers set out in paragraph 18(g)(i) of the Act, including, without limitation, paragraph 18(g)(i).
+Nor does this policy in any way restrict the securities and instruments in which the Bank may transact pursuant to its statutory powers other than those powers set out in subparagraph 18(g)(i) of the Act, including, without limitation, subparagraph 18(g)(ii).

-Purposes and Types of Financial Transactions under Paragraph 18(g)(i)
+Purposes and types of financial transactions under subparagraph 18(g)(i)

-Pursuant to paragraph 18(g)(i) of the Act, the Bank may buy and sell securities and instruments, other than instruments that evidence an ownership interest in an entity, for purposes of conducting monetary policy or promoting the stability of the Canadian financial system.
-In conducting monetary policy and promoting the stability of the Canadian financial system, the Bank buys and sells securities and instruments through purchase and resale transactions (buybacks).
-The Bank determines, at its sole discretion, when it will engage in buybacks and the securities and instruments which it will use, within the range of securities and instruments set out below.
+Pursuant to subparagraph 18(g)(i) of the Act, the Bank may buy and sell securities and instruments, other than instruments that evidence an ownership interest in an entity, for purposes of conducting monetary policy or promoting the stability of the Canadian financial system.
+In conducting monetary policy and promoting the stability of the Canadian financial system, the Bank buys or sells securities and instruments outright and/or conducts purchase and resale transactions (buybacks).
+The Bank determines, at its sole discretion, when it will engage in outright purchase or sale transaction(s) or buybacks and the securities and instruments which it will use, within the range of securities and instruments set out below.

-Transactions in the Normal Course
+Transactions in the normal course

 In the normal course, the Bank engages in buyback transactions with primary dealers for purposes of implementing monetary policy, when it feels that market conditions warrant such transactions.
-The Bank will normally buy and sell Government of Canada bonds and treasury bills in such transactions.
-Buyback transactions normally have a duration of one business day (being a day on which there is a clearing of payment items pursuant to the Canadian Payments Act) but the Bank may from time to time conduct buybacks in the normal course for longer terms.
+In such transactions, the Bank will normally buy and sell bonds and treasury bills issued by the Government of Canada.
+Buyback transactions for purposes of implementing monetary policy normally have a duration of one business day (being a day on which there is a clearing of payment items pursuant to the Canadian Payments Act).